Secova Commences Phase 1 Drilling Program at the Duvay/Chenier

-Vancouver, British Columbia--(Newsfile Corp. - July 19, 2017) - Secova Metals Corp.
-(TSXV: SEK) (FSE: N4UN) (OTC: SEKZF) ("Secova" or the "Company") is pleased to announce that drill permits have all been received, and now commences the Company's first drill program on the Duvay/Chenier Property (the "Property"), located 15 kms northeast of Amos, Quebec.
+VANCOUVER, BC -- (Marketwired) -- 07/19/17 -- Secova Metals Corp. ("Secova" or the "Company") (TSX VENTURE: SEK) (FRANKFURT: N4UN) (OTC: SEKZF) is pleased to announce that drill permits have all been received, and now commences the Company's first drill program on the Duvay/Chenier Property (the "Property"), located 15 kms northeast of Amos, Quebec.

 The Duvay/Chenier Project covers nearly 8,000 hectares, including more than a dozen historical gold showings.
 The most advanced of the showings are at Duvay, where more than 350 drill holes, a 96 m mine shaft, 275 m of underground workings, and more than 3,200 tonnes of bulk sampling has been reported since discovery in the 1930's, as described in numerous assessment reports filed with the Quebec government.
 Gold occurs at Duvay in locally rich surface samples and drill intervals (e.g. 402 grams per tonne (g/t) gold over 0.36 m, 76.8 g/t gold over 0.46 m, 83.194 g/t gold over 1.0 m and 27.17 g/t gold over 1.14 m) along a regionally significant shear zone (the Duvay main shear) that extends for 2 km to the northwest to Lake Obalski, and for 4 km to the southeast to the Standard Gold Mine shaft (off the Property).